-Recently I’ve become obsessed with finding an herbal preventative for heartworms to replace the drugs we now use.
+Recently I’ve become obsessed with finding an herbal preventative for heartworms in dogs to replace the drugs we now use.
 For the last 10 years while I lived in Oregon, I haven’t had to even think about it because of its low incidence of the disease.

 But now back in Delaware, it seems that the vets are gung-ho on year round prevention.